Cheuk Wing-hing: Career

-Cheuk graduated from the University of Hong Kong in 1981 with a Bachelor of Arts degree, and joined the Police Force as a police inspector in June of the same year.
-In August 1984, he was transferred to the administrative grade, and in April 2007, he was promoted to the Directorate Class B administrative officer (D4), and in April 2017, he was promoted to the Director Class A first class administrative officer (D8).
-He has served in various bureaux and departments, including the former two bureaux and Administration Branch, the former Administration and Information Branch, the former City and New Territories Administration, the Post Office, the former Finance Branch, the former Financial Services Branch, the Department of Health, the former Civil Service Bureau, the former Industry Department, InvestHK, Food and Environmental Hygiene Department, General Grades Division, former Health, Welfare and Food Bureau and Labor Department.
+Cheuk was born and raised in Hong Kong, with ancestral roots in Zhongshan City, Guangdong Province; he attended Raimondi College in his early years.
+He graduated from the University of Hong Kong in 1981 with a Bachelor of Arts degree, and joined the Police Force as a Inspector of Police in June of the same year.
+In August 1984, he was transferred to the administrative grade, and in April 2007, he was promoted to the Administrative Officer Staff Grade B1 (D4), and in April 2017, he was promoted to the Administrative Officer Staff Grade A1 (D8).

+He has served in various bureaus and departments, including the former two Bureaus and Administration Branch, the former Administration and Information Branch, the former City and New Territories Administration, the Post Office, the former Finance Branch, the former Financial Services Branch, the Department of Health, Civil Service Bureau, the former Industry Department, InvestHK, Food and Environmental Hygiene Department,the General Grades Office, former Health, Welfare and Food Bureau, Labour Department and the former Innovation and Technology Bureau.

 Important positions held by Cheuk include: